walzfran/Credit_Risk_Analysis/README.md

 Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

+In conclusion, credit-risk is a difficult thing to predict, even for advanced machine learning algorithms with 93 columns of data to process.
+While the Easy Ensemble AdaBoost Classifier model had the highest overall accuracy, this was largely due to the fact that the dataset was so radically unbalanced.
+Even when it's balanced accuracy and average F-score were above 90%, it's F-score for high-risk prediction was no better than 0.16.
+In the end, I would advise against using any of these algorithms, as it would put creditors as too great of risk being unable to accurately predict who the high-risk clients/debtors would be.